 - Future earnings and income

 - Your time horizon

 Note that each of these components of a financial plan starts with “your.”
-That’s because a comprehensive financial plans starts with you — not the news, or the global markets, or future predictions.
+That’s because a comprehensive financial plan starts with you.
+Not the news, the global markets, or future predictions.

 And of course, a financial plan can include more than just what’s listed here.
 Again, the theme is you.
 What’s important to you?
 That has to be factored in.

 While investing is an important part of achieving your long-term goals, focusing solely on investments alone is similar to running around a hamster wheel.
 There will be highs and lows, but if you aren’t working toward something, you’re just running in circles.